Vimeo Premium, Business, Pro, and Plus membership gives you more control over the embedded video player.

 ✦ Player Logo

 Vimeo Business and PRO members have the option to add their company logo to the embedded player (Plus members may not use Vimeo for commercial purposes).
 To upload a logo, go to the Videos tab in your Account Settings, select the Player Logo tab, and then click the “Upload new image” link.
 We recommend using transparent 200×200 PNG files for best results.

 After the logo finishes uploading, go to your videos page and choose the video you'd like to add the new logo to.
-Then, in the Embed tab of your video settings, check the box next to "Use a custom logo" and click on the logo you want to use.
+Then, in the Embed tab of your video settings, toggle the "Use a custom logo" option on, and click on the logo you want to use.
 Make sure it becomes highlighted with a blue box, then click "Save."

 ✦ Domain-level privacy

 With domain-level privacy, you can specify the websites that are permitted to embed your video.
 Any sites that are not on your list will receive an error message when they attempt to embed it.
 Take that, unauthorized sites!

 To set it up domain-level privacy, head to your video page and click "Settings" below the video player.
 From there, click over to the "Privacy" tab.
 In the “Where can this video be embedded?” section, select “Only on sites I choose,” then add the domain names for the sites where you'd like your video to be embedded.

 ✦ Embed Presets